Want that satisfying crunch while biting into a freshly smoked chicken?

 Tips To Prevent Rubbery Skin On Smoked Chicken

-There are several measures you can take to prevent the formation of rubbery skin the next time you toss your chicken in the smoker.
+So if want to prevent rubbery skin the next time you toss your chicken in the smoker.

-The steps below will take you closer to achieving the crispy smoked chicken of your dreams.
+The steps below will take you closer to achieving crispy skin on your smoked chicken

 The Fridge Trick